-Subject: A Six-lined Soapfish (Grammistes sexlineatus) swims nervously underneath an overhang that’s his shelter for the day.
-At night these solitary hunters venture out of their crevices to hunt small fish and crustaceans.
-Soapfish are named for their skin toxins (grammistins) that resemble lathered soap when secreted.
-Predators stay well away from them because of their foul taste.
+A Six-lined Soapfish (Grammistes sexlineatus), also known as a Goldenstriped Soapfish, swims nervously underneath an overhang that serves as its shelter for the day.
+At night, these solitary hunters venture out of their crevices to hunt molluscs, crustaceans but mostly small fish.

 Although seldom spotted by scuba divers, the Six-lined Soapfish is widespread throughout the warm waters of the Indo-Pacific, from the rich waters of the Red Sea and Africa's eastern coast to all the islands in and around Polynesia.
 The northernmost habitat of the Six-lined Soapfish is Japan's south coast.
 In the Pacific Ocean, this soapfish is found as far south as northern New Zealand.
 The main reason why not many scuba divers encounter this beautiful fish is that it spends most of the day hidden in dark crevices and nooks on rocky reefs, out of sight from most underwater photographers and marine wildlife videographers.

 The number, length, colour, and continuity of stripes vary with age, with small juveniles only having two white stripes.
 When juveniles reach a size of 5cm/2 inches, they start to exhibit three lines.
 It is only when they grow larger than 8cm/3.2 inches that a total of six lines start to appear on their body.
 Old individuals sometimes exhibit dashes and dots instead of intact lines.
 Although this soapfish is often called a "six-lined" one, it is not uncommon to encounter adult fish that bear more than six lines.
 In fact, the number of lines on the Six-lined Soapfish can reach a total of nine.
 Adults can reach a total length of approximately 30cm/12 inches, making them a medium-sized fish.